farhad-pourkamali/DISC/README.md

 # DISC
-Distance-based Importance Sampling and Clustering
+Distance-based Importance Sampling and Clustering for the Nystr\"om method